mihali/hydrocycler/README.md

 <img width="400" alt="Screen Shot 2022-03-30 at 9 59 51 AM" src="https://user-images.githubusercontent.com/10854556/161368022-17f12de8-4c98-483b-9340-e24c68c5e86b.png">

 # hydrocycler

+The Hydrocycler suite of programs view the covalent bonding and H-bonding network as a directed graph in the direction of H-bonding donation; that is

+ \[O-H> - - \[O-H> - - \[O-H> - -

+is viewed as a graph with three nodes in the rightward direction.
+The result of a reversal of the graph above would look like

+ O] - - <H-O] - - <H-O] - - <H

 Usage: **python hydrocycler_findall.py file.xyz**

 **hydrocycler_findall.py** is the workhorse program.
-It is an automated script that generates .xyz files, and a bash script for executing Gaussian .com files corresponding to these generated .xyz files.
-(To create .xyz files into .com files quickly, see **gt-xyz2com.py** in https://github.com/mihali/gt-x.)
+It is an automated script that generates .xyz files of polycyclomorphs.
 It also generates a signature (.sig) file that defines the H-bonding family from which the input file belongs.
 This signature file can then be used to test xyz files whether they fall under the same family.
-See **hydrocycler_isamember.py** below
+See **hydrocycler_isamember.py** below.
+For convenience, **hydrocycler_findall.py** also creates a bash script for executing Gaussian .com files corresponding to the generated .xyz files.
+(To create .xyz files into .com files quickly, see **gt-xyz2com.py** in https://github.com/mihali/gt-x.)

 Usage: **python hydrocycler.py file.xyz**

 An instructive interactive script to understand **hydrocycler_findall.py**.
 It find cycles of hydrogen bonding within a (ideally optimized) molecular cluster and generates derivative molecular clusters by reversing the direction of the molecular- and H-bonding.
 These derivative molecular clusters then serve as input for subsequent energy minimization.

-It views the covalent bonding and H-bonding network as a directed graph in the direction of H-bonding donation; that is

- \[O-H> - - \[O-H> - - \[O-H> - -

-is viewed as a graph with three nodes in the rightward direction.
-The result of a reversal of the graph above would look like

- O] - - <H-O] - - <H-O] - - <H

 The input is a cartesian coordinate file and the outputs are cartesian coordinate files as well.